 XMLMapping of Structured Document Tag Range

-You can get the mapping of this structured document tag range to XML data in a custom XML part of the current document using the StructuredDocumentTagRangeStart.XmlMapping property.
-However, the SetMapping method can be used to map a structured document tag range to XML data.
+You can get the mapping of this structured document tag range to XML data in a custom XML part of the current document using the StructuredDocumentTagRangeStart.xml_mapping property.
+However, the set_mapping method can be used to map a structured document tag range to XML data.
 The following code example demonstrates how to set XML mapping.

 Clear Contents of a Content Control

 You can clear the contents of a content control with displaying a placeholder.
-StructuredDocumentTag.Clear method clears contents of this structured document tag and displays a placeholder if it is defined.
+StructuredDocumentTag.clear method clears contents of this structured document tag and displays a placeholder if it is defined.
 However, It is not possible to clear the contents of a content control if it has revisions.
 If a content control has no placeholder, five spaces are inserted like in MS Word (except repeating sections, repeating section items, groups, check-boxes, citations).
 If a content control is mapped to custom XML, the referenced XML node is cleared.
 The following code example demonstrates how to clear the content of content control.

 Change Content Control Background and Border Colors

-The StructuredDocumentTag.Color property allows you to get or set the color of content control.
+The StructuredDocumentTag.color property allows you to get or set the color of content control.
 The color affects content control in two situations:

 - MS Word highlights the background of the content control when the mouse moves over the content control.
 This helps to identify the content control.
-The color of highlighting is a bit “softer” than the Color.
-For example, MS Word highlights the background with the pink color, when Color is Red.
+The color of highlighting is a bit “softer” than the color.
+For example, MS Word highlights the background with the pink color, when color is red.

-- When you interact (editing, picking etc) with the content control, the border of content control is colored with the Color.
+- When you interact (editing, picking etc) with the content control, the border of content control is colored with the color.